shoganhennessy/Econ_text_data/Blog_post_exploration/2_RePEc_listings.md

 The Ideas.RePEc Listings of Articles in Economics
 ================
 Senan Hogan-Hennesssy
-11 Jan 2020
+13 Jan 2020

-# WORK IN PROGRESS, FINISHED BY END OF THE WEEK
+## WORK IN PROGRESS – to be finished this week

 The NBER series is a great source of research in our profession, but it isn’t the full picture of research in the field.
 It is, after all, a